mikko-apo/ki-repo/docs/repository_basics.md

             export/doc/readme.txt
             export/helloworld.sh

-# Repository structure: components, versions
+# Repository structure: versions, components

 Ki-Repo is a repository for storing file packages and metadata about those packages.